redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 /// type=SS, answer=[2]

-Why is the text `This text wil be inside the heading` not appear as a heading in the web page?
+Why is the text `This text wil be inside the heading` not appear as a heading?

 - The text `This text wil be inside the heading` should be inside the `<head>` tag.